-- We are obligated to make a severance payment to the terminated officer equal to his or her base salary for a specified severance period and to make COBRA premium payments for the same severance period.
-Under the amendments to the employment agreements, the severance period for each of these officers is 24 months, increased from 12 months in the case of Dr. Blight and nine months in the case of Mr. Lawrence and Ms. Wasman.
-The severance payment would be paid in a lump sum in the month after termination, except that payments would be deferred to the seventh month after termination to the extent that such deferral would be required to comply with U.S. tax law., and the terminated officer would be entitled to the severance without regard to any subsequent employment. - We are obligated to pay a bonus equal to two (2) times the officer's target bonus for the year of termination.
-The bonus amount was increased by the 2011 amendments and was previously equal to the officer's prior year bonus pro rated based on the number of days in the year elapsed as of the termination date.
+- We are obligated to make a severance payment to the terminated officer equal to his or her base salary for a 24 month severance period and to make COBRA premium payments for the same severance period.
+The severance payment would be paid in a lump sum in the month after termination, except that payments would be deferred to the seventh month after termination to the extent that such deferral would be required to comply with U.S. tax law, and the terminated officer would be entitled to the severance without regard to any subsequent employment. - We are obligated to pay a bonus equal to two (2) times the officer's target bonus for the year of termination.
 The bonus would be paid in the month following the month of termination of employment. - If the "change in control" constitutes a "reorganization event" (as defined in the Company's 2006 Employee Incentive Plan), 100% of the outstanding options and shares of restricted stock and any other awards issued under the 2006 Employee Incentive Plan then held by each such executive officer will become immediately vested; otherwise, not less than 50% of the unvested awards will become immediately vested.
 All vested options will remain exercisable for 18 months following such date, or for a lesser period, to the extent necessary to comply with U.S. tax law or the 10 year term limit under our equity plans.
 All unvested options, stock appreciation rights awards and stock awards will be cancelled on the date of termination.

-Under Ms. Sabella's change in control letter agreement, if she voluntarily terminates his or her employment with good reason or if we terminate his or her employment without cause within 18 months after a "change in control" (as defined in their employment agreements), among other things:
+Under Dr. Carrazana's change in control letter agreement, if we terminate his employment without cause within the first 12 months after a change in control or if he voluntarily terminates his employment with good reason within six months after a change in control (as the relevant terms are defined in his letter agreement), among other things:

-- We are obligated to make a severance payment to her equal to her base salary for a 24 month severance period and to make COBRA premium payments for the same severance period.
-The severance payment would be paid in a lump sum in the month after termination, and she would be entitled to the severance without regard to any subsequent employment. - We are obligated to pay a bonus equal to two (2) times her target bonus for the year of termination, payable in the month following the month of termination of employment. - If the "change in control" constitutes a "reorganization event" (as defined in the Company's 2006 Employee Incentive Plan), 100% of the outstanding options and shares of restricted stock and any other awards issued under the 2006 Employee Incentive Plan then held by Ms. Sabella will become immediately vested; otherwise, not less than 50% of the unvested awards will become immediately vested.
+- We are obligated to make a severance payment to him equal to his base salary for a 24 month severance period and to make COBRA premium payments for the same severance period.
+The severance payment would be paid in a lump sum in the month after termination, and he would be entitled to the severance without regard to any subsequent employment. - We are obligated to pay a bonus equal to two (2) times his target bonus for the year of termination, payable in the month following the month of termination of employment. - If the "change in control" constitutes a "reorganization event" (as defined in the Company's 2006 Employee Incentive Plan), 100% of the outstanding options and shares of restricted stock and any other awards issued under the 2006 Employee Incentive Plan then held by Dr. Carrazana will become immediately vested; otherwise, not less than 50% of the unvested awards will become immediately vested.
 All vested options will remain exercisable for 18 months following such date, or for a lesser period, to the extent necessary to comply with U.S. tax law or the 10 year term limit under our equity plans.
 All unvested options, stock appreciation rights awards and stock awards will be cancelled on the date of termination.

-Under our agreements with Dr. Blight, Mr. Lawrence, Ms. Wasman, and Ms. Sabella, in the case of any termination by us for "cause" or by the officer for "good reason" covered by those agreements, we are also obligated to pay salary earned but not paid through the date of termination, vacation and sick leave days that have accrued through the date of termination, and reimbursable business expenses incurred through the date of termination.
+Under our agreements with Dr. Blight, Mr. Lawrence, Ms. Wasman, and Dr. Carrazana, in the case of any termination by us for cause or by the officer for good reason covered by those agreements, we are also obligated to pay salary earned but not paid through the date of termination, vacation and sick leave days that have accrued through the date of termination, and reimbursable business expenses incurred through the date of termination.